klis87/redux-requests/docusaurus/docs/tutorial/2-batch-requests.md

 title:  2.
 Batch requests
 ---

+## What are batch requests?

+**Batch requests** is about sending multiple requests by dispatching a single request action (with array of request configs).

+## Use cases for batch requests

 Let's write a request action to fetch a book detail:
 ```js
 const FETCH_BOOK = 'FETCH_BOOK';